 Suggested books to buy at home before you go:

-Driving and Discovering Hawaii: Maui and Molokai by Richard Sullivan (Montgomery Ewing Publishers, 2007) has beautiful photos and good maps, to help you drive around to all the best sights on Maui.
-You can order it on the web from Amazon.com with the clickable link from the Books page of this Maui web site at www.mauihawaii.org/mauibooks
+Driving and Discovering Hawaii: Maui and Molokai by Richard Sullivan (Montgomery Ewing Publishers) has beautiful photos and good maps, to help you drive around to all the best sights on Maui.

-NOTE: This Printable Guide contains only a fraction of the information available on the website mauihawaii.org.
-See that complete website for many more pages of facts and reviews and photos of many more Maui hotels, condos, restaurants, sights, and activities.
-For the most up-to-date information about Maui, subscribe to our free email Maui Newsletter, using the “Maui Newsletter” section at the bottom of the any page of the Maui website at www.mauihawaii.org.
-You can also get up-to-date information about Maui by Liking our Facebook page at www.facebook.com/jonmaui.
+NOTE: This Maui Guide contains only a fraction of the information available on the website.
+See that complete website for many more pages of facts and reviews, and photos of many more Maui hotels, condos, restaurants, sights, and activities.
+For the most up-to-date information about Maui, subscribe to our free email Maui Newsletter by using the “Maui Newsletter” section at the bottom of any page of the Maui website at www.mauihawaii.org.

 If you are planning on getting married on Maui, you can get the information you will need from these sources:

 - Free information booklet and directory from Maui Wedding Planners: Maui Visitors Bureau 1-808-244-3530.